luke-hoffmann/Lab2_202_Spring26_Duran/README.md

 * Employ non-destructive methodologies exclusively.
 * Verify the integrity of your solution by ensuring all provided test cases continue to pass.

-## Day 2 Details
+Day 2 Details
-* Review the  algorithms provided to you.
+* Review the quadratic search algorithm provided to you.

 * Determine the asymptotic time complexity (Big O notation) for the function.
+Hint: I can tell you right away that the time complexity is neither linear nor quadratic.

+* Consider the worst-case scenario.
+The worst case is not finding the last element, but rather the second-to-last element.

+* Analyze the jumps.
+Finding the last element requires k jumps, landing at index k^2 (meaning n = k^2).
+However, for the worst-case second-to-last element, the algorithm must jump back and linearly iterate through the resulting "mini-list" between jumps.

 * Articulate a rigorous justification for your analysis in the designated space on your sign-off sheet.
+To solve this, you need to answer: how many elements are in that mini-list?

+* Mini-list size = k^2 - (k-1)^2 = Expand the polynomial: k^2 - (k^2 - 2k + 1)

 ## Day 3 Details
 * **Specification:** "Design a function that processes a collection of stock data (comprising open price, close price, and date) to compute an aggregate metric, such as a collection of average weekly prices."